hfiller/installGuides/test.md

 ***
 This is an installation guide for Hack Western Students.
 These installations were tested the weekend before and are therefore very likely to be stable at the time of hacking.
 We hope you enjoy the event!
 ##Cloud Services
 There are basically two cloud services that are being offered freely for the weekend to programmers: they are [Digital Ocean](#do) and [Microsoft Azure](#az).
 Both offer free credit to anyone participating in the hackathon, so feel free to make use of them.
+Alternatively, you can use heroku, which is always free, but I would recommend the previous 2 options.
 ####Which One's Better?
 Both are great services, so their merits will come down to your application.
 If you are new to servers, and are looking for a quick way to spin up a ready made server, then Digital Ocean is for you.
 Digital Ocean has pre-installed frameworks and gives you an IP to access your server.
 However, if you want more options in terms of processors and distributions, or just don't have a credit card, Azure is great for high-performance, specific-purpose servers.
 Finally, if you really are having trouble deciding; why not both?
 ###<a name="do"></a>Digital Ocean